vantahawk/Graph_Learning_Group6/README.md

 This task was more successful than the last ones in achieving the desired results.
 Accounting for said memory issues, the implementation itself as well as the HPO were relatively fast.

-There were however some ambiguities in the exercise: For example whether w & w' in the sum in the denominator of the loss function should be interpreted as set or sequence, i.e. if they may contain repeated nodes.
-Moreover all the graphs - except that for `Facebook` - contained connected components with less than two edges - e.g. singular nodes with self-loops.
-Since these could not satisfy the connectivity conditions set forth for edge sampling, we opted to remove them before edge sampling.
+There were however some ambiguities in the exercise: For example whether w & w' in the sum in the denominator of the loss function should be interpreted as sets or sequences, i.e. if they may contain repeated nodes.
+Moreover all the graphs - except that for `Facebook` - contained connected components with less than two edges - e.g. singular nodes with self-loops - which thus could not satisfy the connectivity conditions set forth for edge sampling in link prediction.

 Luckily though, none of these issues seemed to lead to much of a performance loss.
 Likely because (a) the computed loss function values are still similar enough for both the set & sequence interpretation of w & w' in the denominator, and (b) because these too small connected components are negligable compared to the one or few largest ones.